sparkflows/writing-new-node/README.md

 ## Display the example Node in fire-ui and run it from there

+New nodes written can be made visible in the Sparkflows UI.
+Thus, the users can start using immediately.

-	Add the fire-examples-1.2.0.jar to fire-lib directory
+	* Add the fire-examples-1.2.0.jar to fire-lib directory
-	Create and add the node json to nodes/examples Restart fire-ui
+	* Create and add the node json to nodes/examples
+	* Restart fire-ui
-	Include fire-examples-1.2.0.jar for the workflows where it is needed
+	* Include fire-examples-1.2.0.jar for the workflows where it is needed

-	Create an uber jar with fire-jar and your example nodes
+	* Create an uber jar with fire-jar and your example nodes